-There is a substantial skills gap between what students are taught and what employers require, in East Africa.
+There is a substantial skills gap between what students are taught and what employers require in East Africa.
+Among the soft and hard skills about 40% of Tanzanian employers assessed English and IT knowledge as being inadequate.
 This skills gap needs to be bridged in order to maintain economic growth, reduce unemployment and eradicate poverty.

-ENGAGAGED PARTICIPANTS IN OUR ACTIVITIES 2019
+PARTICIPANTS ENGAGED IN OUR ACTIVITIES 2019

 OF THE PARTICIPANTS WERE FEMALES

 "When somebody wants to learn anything, they ask as I'm considered to be a super computer woman."

 Meet Gloria Amadeus, one of our young changemakers and former participant in our Academy Program.
 She shares her knowledge with her community by teaching friends some of her acquired skills, mostly by showing them how to use Microsoft tools.
 She also helped her mother to write a job application and she got the job.

 Boost your impact and become a supporter of our Academy Program.
 Send us an email and we will set up up appointment to discuss how we change the world together.